 Volite contains low- and high-molecular weight HA, which means it can travel to different depths in the skin.
 It also contains enough anaesthetic to help numb from within, so you don’t feel any discomfort post-treatment.
 The only slight pain comes from the needle pricks.
 I felt surprisingly good at the halfway mark until Granite started on the left side of my face.

 This side was a little more painful (apparently, it always is—see if you notice it next time you have your eyebrows threaded).
-That extra slight pain combined with the realisation that I had sat through 20 injections with another 20 to go, left me feeling a little light-headed.
+That extra slight pain combined with the realization that I had sat through 20 injections with another 20 to go, left me feeling a little light-headed.
 Granite was a total pro—she laid me down, got me some water and within minutes, I felt well enough to continue.

-Afterwards, you can go about your day as normal.
-I didn’t put any makeup on, but Granite said I could apply loose mineral foundation if I wanted to.
+Afterward, you can go about your day as normal.
+I didn’t put any makeup on, but Granite said I could apply a loose mineral foundation if I wanted to.
 Luckily, my skin wasn’t as red as I had feared.
 I headed out for dinner with friends, and, had I not told them, they would never have suspected what I’d been up to.

 The results take between 10 to 14 days to appear.
 In all honesty, it’s not a stark difference, but I’ve had quite a few people say I look well and that my skin looks glowy in the last couple of weeks (even though I’ve actually not been sleeping enough, drinking too much and eating junk food).

 It’s been about a month since I had the treatment, and I would say the fine lines around my eyes are less apparent and my skin feels smoother and plumper to the touch.
 Makeup goes on like a dream and I don’t feel like my skin is so thirsty for that daily topical HA dose (although I still apply it).